How to Make a Restaurant Business Plan

 Financial analysis

 Present a comprehensive financial analysis that demonstrates the viability and profitability of your restaurant.
-Include an investment plan, detailing the required startup costs and funding sources.
+Include an investment plan, detailing the required restaurant startup costs and funding sources.
 Develop a projected profit and loss (P&L) statement, forecasting revenues and expenses over a specific period.
 Conduct a break-even analysis to determine the point at which your restaurant becomes profitable.
 Lastly, include an expected cash flow statement to showcase the flow of money in and out of your business.

 Don’t panic if your business plan isn’t completely exact about potential prices or profits; these elements are just your best (educated) estimates.
 Including them, even if they change a bit after you get started, helps prove to your investors that you’ve done your homework and that you know the restaurant can succeed.

 If there are other elements you want to include in your restaurant business plan, you can do so.
 Some businesses have an attorney help them draft this document, but that’s not a legal requirement.
 In fact, you can use a customizable business plan template to streamline this process.
+Find out more on financial analysis definition here.

 We can help!